-In a new book, an MIT scholar examines how game-theory logic underpins many of our seemingly odd and irrational decisions.
+In a new book, an MIT scholar examines how game-theory logic underpins many of our decisions that seem odd and irrational.

 “Things that at first seem irrational, once you dig a little and think about what is being signaled, and ask the right questions, become a lot less puzzling.” — Erez Yoeli

 Meanwhile, other folks play it cool.
 You may not know that a co-worker went to an elite college, is wealthy, or has a famous family, despite being around them for months or years.
 What’s behind that?
 This low-key style may also be a form of costly signaling, since it could make your co-worker seem more appealing, in the long run, to not show off.

 “Counterintuitively, modesty is also a signal,” says Erez Yoeli, a research scientist in the MIT Sloan School of Management and co-author of a new book explaining how game theory applies to everyday situations.
 “Things that at first seem irrational, once you dig a little and think about what is being signaled, and ask the right questions, become a lot less puzzling,” he says.

 Thus, people who do not bring up wealth-signaling attributes are signaling that they have a wealth of attributes, says Moshe Hoffman, Yoeli’s co-author.